urbanjost/M_matrix/README.md

 # M_matrix

-This module allows you to interact with a Fortran program using matlab-like commands.
+This module allows you to interact with a Fortran program using Matlab or Octave-like commands.
 This allows you to add code to your Fortran program that you can use to optionally inspect data during development and debugging and to create configuration and data files that resemble Fortran syntax.
 It is a WIP (Work In Progress) but is already useful.